ianwald4014/Optimization-of-Flight-Routes/README.md

 python3 flight_optimization.py
 ```

 Program is capable of generating output with different input .txt files.
-These instances can be seen with,
+These instances can be seen with:

 ```
 python3 flight_optimization.py sorted_flights_new.txt